Dinis34/Fallbound/docs/README.md

 - `Down Arrow` - select next option.
 - `Enter` - confirm selection.

-## IMPLEMENTED AND PLANNED FEATURES

 ### IMPLEMENTED FEATURES
 - **Player Movement** - the player can move left, right, and jump.
 - **Wall Collision** - the player collides with the walls.
 - **Timer** - the game has a timer that counts the time the player has been playing.
 This will be the main score of the game.
 - **Coins** - the player can collect coins to increase their power.
 - **Menus** - the game has a main menu and a pause menu.
 There is also a game over menu that currently is only accessible by pressing the "q" key.

-### FUTURE FEATURES

 - **Continue Option** - allow player to unpause game.
+- **Procedural World Generation** - the game has a procedural platform generation system that allows the player to play infinitely.

+todo:
-- **Enemies** - the player will have to defeat enemies to progress in the game.
-There will be different types of enemies that require different strategies to defeat.
+- **Different Enemies** - the player will have to defeat several types of enemies, each with their own unique ways to be defeated.
 - **Power-ups** - the player will be able to purchase power-ups that will give him special abilities.
-- **Procedural World Generation** - the game will have a procedural platform generation system that allows the player to play infinitely.
 - **Difficulty progression** - the game will get harder as time passes.
 Enemies will be faster and stronger.
 - **Sound** - the game will have sound effects and background music.
+- **Highscore Functionality** - the game will keep track of a player's score during the playthrough and will display the top scoring players.
+- **Item Shop** - the game has a built-in shop with items the player can buy using the coins they collect during the gameplay, these items will consist of power-ups that give an advantage to the player.
+- **Player Health** - the player has a life count system, when the player runs out of lives the game ends.
+- **Bullets** - the player will have bullets that can be used to shoot monsters and other elements.

+optional :
+- **Boss Battles** - during the playthrough an event is triggered that activates the spawn of a stronger monster.
+- **Player Trail** - the player will have a colorful trail that follows them.
-- **Challenge Mode** - the game will have a challenge mode where the player must achieve a maximum score in a limited time.
+- **Challenge Mode** - the game has a challenge mode where the player must achieve a maximum score in a limited time.

 ## GENERAL STRUCTURE